mtgjson/mtgjson-website/docs/data-models/card-token/index.md

 # Card (Token)

-The Card (Token) Data Model describes the properties of a single token card.
+The Card (Token) Data Model describes the properties of a single token card found in a [Set](/data-models/set/).

 - **Parent model:** [Set](/data-models/set/)
 - **Parent property:** `tokens`